Ever since I could remember, I have wanted to take a trip to Prague.

 This is my list of the most instagrammable places in Prague, which I think has a good mix of famous locations, hidden gems, and tips and tricks to get the same shot.

 Karlův most, 110 00 Praha 1, Czechia, map

-Although waking up early when you’re on vacation is the last thing you might want to do, trust me, it’s worth the effort!
+Although waking up early is the last thing you might want to do on vacation, trust me, it’s worth the effort!